Apache Flink, Stream Processing, Stateful Computing, Real-time Analytics, Exactly-once Semantics

 Data Pipelines and ETL

 Continuous ingestion, transformation, and delivery of data streams.
-Example: enriching clickstream data with user profiles and writing to a data warehouse for analytics.
+Example: enriching clickstream data with user profiles and writing to a data warehouse for analytics (see Clickstream Analytics with Kafka).
+Flink is commonly used for:

 Stream Joins and Enrichment